AbelianDev/community/README.md

 # Abelian Community
-Welcome to the community repository for Abelian – a lightweight UI builder tailored for developers and product managers.
-This project aims to streamline UI component building, featuring integrations with component libraries like Shadcn and supporting workflows that prioritize simplicity and speed.
+Welcome to the community repository for Abelian – an IDE built specifically for developers who value creative control and simplicity.
+Abelian streamlines your workflow by intelligently handling repetitive coding tasks, letting you focus on thoughtful problem solving and building software the way it should be.

 This is a space for feature requests, bug reports, and general discussion.
 We’re excited to build this tool alongside the community, and your feedback will directly shape its development!